-- \$5.0 million from higher vacation ownership contract sales volume net of higher direct variable expenses (i.e., cost of vacation ownership products and marketing and sales), including \$10.3 million from higher marketing and sales costs due to investment in new programs to help generate future incremental tour volumes and higher marketing and sales related program costs, partially offset by \$2.8 million from the higher vacation ownership contract sales and \$2.5 million from a favorable mix of lower cost vacation ownership real estate inventory being sold; - \$2.8 million from lower residential contract sales (no residential sales in 2015 compared to \$14.5 million from the sale of residential inventory in 2014); - \$1.3 million from lower favorable product cost true-ups (\$5.0 million in 2015 compared to \$6.3 million in 2014); and - \$0.7 million from higher sales reserve activity in 2015 due to the increase in financing propensity.
+- \$5.0 million from higher vacation ownership contract sales volume net of higher direct variable expenses (i.e., cost of vacation ownership products and marketing and sales), including \$10.3 million from higher marketing and sales costs due to investment in new programs to help generate future incremental tour volumes and higher marketing and sales related program costs, partially offset by \$2.8 million from the higher vacation ownership contract sales and \$2.5 million from a favorable mix of lower cost vacation ownership real estate inventory being sold; - \$2.8 million from lower residential contract sales (no residential contract sales in 2015 compared to \$14.5 million from the sale of residential inventory in 2014); - \$1.3 million from lower favorable product cost true-up activity (\$5.0 million in 2015 compared to \$6.3 million in 2014); and - \$0.7 million of higher sales reserves in 2015 due to the increase in financing propensity.

-These decreases were partially offset by \$7.4 million from higher revenue reportability compared to the prior year comparable period and \$1.2 million of lower development expenses primarily from the disposition of land and related assets in Kauai in the fourth quarter of 2014 and second quarter of 2015, and The Abaco Club in the Bahamas in the third quarter of 2014.
+These decreases in development margin were partially offset by \$7.4 million from higher revenue reportability compared to 2014 and \$1.2 million of lower development expenses primarily from the disposition of land and related assets in Kauai, Hawaii in the fourth quarter of 2014 and second quarter of 2015, and The Abaco Club in the Bahamas in the third quarter of 2014.